silvasch/nts/README.md

 4. Set your password by executing `docker compose exec nts nts_set_pwd` and entering it at the prompt.

-4. Restart the service using `docker compose restart` to apply your password.
+4. Restart the service using `docker compose up -d` to apply your password.

 ## Security